sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-deploy-and-call-a-contract.md

 }
 ```

 This code uses `prevTx` as input for the current transaction and sets the unlocking script via `setInputScript`.
-In the current example, `prevTx` is the transaction where we deploy the `Demo` contract.
+In the current example, `prevTx` is the transaction where we deployed the `Demo` contract.
 Note that you need to call the public function `add` of the contract in the callback of `getUnlockingScript(callback: (self: typeof this) => void): bsv.Script;` to get the corresponding unlocking script.

-Only transactions containing the correct unlocking script can be accepted by the blockchain, and the transaction can spend the utxo where the contract is located (that is, execute the contract).
+Only transactions containing the correct unlocking script can be accepted by the blockchain, and the transaction can spend the UTXO where the contract is located.
+That is, call the contract successfully.

-Then, also call `signAndSend` to sign and broadcast the transaction.
+Again, we call `signAndSend` to sign and broadcast the transaction.

 ```ts
 // contract call